GangOfFour199/Sign-up-form/README.md

 - Select a region they are based in via the dropdown list
 - Create a password with at least 1 capital letter & 1 number
 - Create a password between 7 and 14 characters
-- Confirm their password with both matching each other
+- Confirm their password with both inputs matching each other

 ## FEATURES